StanleySathler/terraform-starter/README.md

 ### Applying Terraform

+> Before you apply Terraform, you may need to enable a few Google Cloud APIs, including Cloud Run Admin API, API Gateway API, etc.

 First, ensure you have a Service Account key.
 Contact the administrator.
 Save it in the root folder as `service-account.json`.

 ```bash